Anonymous-Au/FACMIC/README.md

 # FACMIC
 Anonymous

-We provide codes based on BrainTumor experiments, you can simulate directly using main.py.
+We provide codes based on BrainTumor experiments using FACMIC (you can change to other methods following the steps listed below), you can simulate directly using main.py.

 ## Requirements